-Celeste Bright Flaunts Underboob In A Bright Orange Bikini That Appears To Be A Few Sizes Too Small
+Celeste Bright Flaunts Underboob In A Bright Orange Bikini

-Celeste Bright rocked a provocative bikini in the latest steamy update that was featured on her Instagram page.
-She shared the shot on February 4, and it’s quickly grabbed the attention of her fans.
+Celeste Bright rocked a provocative bikini in the latest steamy update that she featured on her Instagram page.
+She shared the shot on February 4, and it quickly grabbed the attention of her fans.

-The model’s latest upload captured her posing outdoors.
-She titled her head to the side while meeting the lens with a sultry gaze.
-Celeste posed in front of a white door with windows and the glass behind her reflected a few puffy clouds, the blue sky, and a covering of trees.
-Celeste draped one hand near her hip as she slipped the opposite into her pocket.
-She went scantily-clad in a bright orange set that popped against her all-over glow.
+The model was captured posing outdoors in her latest upload.
+She tilted her head to the side while meeting the lens with a sultry gaze.
+Celeste posed in front of a white door with windows, and the glass behind her reflected a few puffy clouds, the blue sky, and a covering of trees.
+She draped one hand near her hip as she slipped the opposite into her pocket.
+She was scantily clad in a bright orange set that popped against her all-over glow.
 In her caption, she revealed that her ensemble was from Fashion Nova.

 Her look included a bikini top crafted out of smooth fabric.
 The piece had triangular cups that were pulled high on her chest to expose a generous tease of underboob.
 A long piece of thin string connected its cups, while the big gap between revealed an eyeful of cleavage.
 It had thick straps and a plunging neckline that showed her bare collar.

-Over the first hour that the post was live on her page, it raked in over 3,100 likes from her admirers.
-Another 60-plus fans left comments for the model, with most complimenting her incredible figure.
+During the first hour that the post was live on her page, it raked in over 3,100 likes from her admirers.
+About 60-plus fans left comments for the model, with most complimenting her incredible figure or using emoji in lieu of words.

 "Blessing my feed every time.
 You are an angel," one follower commented, adding a series of red hearts to the end of their post.